chr1sbest/blog.chrisbest/public/about.md

 **Topics in Psychology**

-A bachelor's degree from an accredited University, although labelled "irrelevant" to my trade, is not something I am ashamed of.
+A bachelor's degree from an established University, although labelled "irrelevant" to my trade, is not something I am ashamed of.
 The knowledge gained from the courses I took as a Psychology major have changed my life for the better and shaped me into a happy, tolerant, and confident individual.
 I want to write articles on some of the more interesting and relatable aspects of human nature.